 Windows 10 comes with a hidden administrator account called “Administrator”.
-When you install Windows, this account is disabled by default.
-While it is safe to keep it disabled or delete it if you are really concerned, you can enable and use it as a regular interactive account.
+When you install Windows, the account is disabled by default.
+While it is safe to keep it disabled or delete it if you are really concerned, you can enable it and use it as a regular interactive account.

 Windows has always come with an account called “administrator” which has all the privileges of doing anything on the computer.
-The hackers usually targetted this account name to hack into the users’ systems.
+The hackers usually targeted this account name to hack into the users’ systems.

-From Windows Vista onwards, Microsoft made a change to the naming convention to keep the users safe from such attacks.
+From Windows Vista onwards, Microsoft made changes to the naming convention to keep users safe from such attacks.
 Although Windows Vista, Windows 7, Windows 8 and Windows 10 come with the “administrator” account, it is disabled by default.
 Windows creates a new account during installation.
 The name of the new account needs to be entered by the user.

 In this article, we will discuss how to enable or disable the administrator account in Windows 10 or even delete the account for security reasons.